China–United States relations: Vietnam War

 The People's Republic of China provided resources and training to North Vietnam, and in the summer of 1962, Mao agreed to supply Hanoi with 90,000 rifles and guns free of charge.
-After the launch of the America's Operation Rolling Thunder in 1965, China sent anti-aircraft units and engineering battalions to North Vietnam to repair the damage caused by American bombing, rebuild roads and railroads, and perform other engineering work, freeing additional hundreds of thousands North Vietnamese Army units for combat against American forces supporting South Vietnam.
+After the launch of America's Operation Rolling Thunder in 1965, China sent anti-aircraft units and engineering battalions to North Vietnam to repair the damage caused by American bombing, rebuild roads and railroads, and perform other engineering work, freeing additional hundreds of thousands North Vietnamese Army units for combat against American forces supporting South Vietnam.

-The Chinese presence in North Vietnam was well known to US officials, and can explain a number of factors surrounding American strategy in the conflict.
-In particular, President Lyndon B. Johnson and Secretary of Defense Robert McNamara ruled out the possibility of a ground invasion of North Vietnam early on, for fear of repeating the Korean War but now with a thermonuclear-armed China.
-However, it is unclear exactly what Beijing's reaction to a US invasion of North Vietnam would have been—Mao Zedong reportedly told journalist Edgar Snow in 1965 that China had no intention of fighting to save the Hanoi regime and would not engage the US military unless it crossed into Chinese territory.
-On other occasions, Mao expressed confidence that the People's Liberation Army could take on the US again, much like it did in Korea.
-Whatever Chinese plans might have been, the Johnson administration was unwilling to tempt fate and so US ground troops never crossed into North Vietnam.
+The Chinese presence in North Vietnam was well known to US officials, which contributed to President Lyndon B. Johnson and Secretary of Defense Robert McNamara's decision not to invade North Vietnam, favoring a strategy of supporting South Vietnam in defending itself instead.
+The possibility of direct Chinese intervention was also ambiguous throughout the course of the war.
+Mao Zedong reportedly told journalist Edgar Snow in 1965 that China had no intention of fighting to save the Hanoi regime and would not engage the U.S. military unless it crossed into Chinese territory.
+US troops ultimately exited Vietnam as domestic opposition to American deployment in Vietnam increased, ending US involvement in the Vietnam War.